KG-NINJA/openai-to-z-fuwa/README.md

 In late June, I submitted a writeup invoking the ancient Amazonian Pororoca—a tidal wave that surges upriver, often aligned with lunar phases.
 About a month later, reality echoed in curious ways:

-- A **crescent moon** I posted was followed by **tsunami surges** reaching Crescent City, California.
+- A **crescent moon** I posted X was followed by **tsunami surges** reaching Crescent City, California.
 While a formal upriver bore was not documented, reports indicated that wave heights and inland reach at Crescent City were notably higher than in surrounding coastal towns.
 - A **sperm whale**—symbol of deep knowledge in my imagery—**washed ashore**, as if echoing the subconscious themes of the writeup.
-- The city of **Eureka**, whose name means “I found it!”, experienced elevated coastal wave activity after I posted the phrase *“I don’t know why, but I know.”* Though no upriver current was officially recorded, the symbolism aligned uncannily.
+- The city of **Eureka**, whose name means “I found it!”, experienced elevated coastal wave activity after I posted the phrase *“I don’t understand why, but I understood.”* Though no upriver current was officially recorded, the symbolism aligned uncannily.
 - All these events occurred near OpenAI’s home region—**after** metaphors for them appeared in the submission.

 This is not prophecy.
 It is **resonance**—a symbolic feedback loop across natural patterns, subconscious cues, and AI-augmented research.